 This discharge interacts with external factors like sweat, urine, and clothing, sometimes making the odor more noticeable.
 For example, sweat in the groin can mix with bacteria, producing a noticeable smell.
 Similarly, wearing tight or non-breathable clothing can trap moisture, creating an environment where odors are more likely to develop.

 The way your vagina smells can also change throughout your menstrual cycle due to hormonal fluctuations.
-For instance, when you’re ovulating, some women notice a stronger or sweet smell because of changes in cervical mucus.
+For instance, when you’re ovulating, some women notice a stronger or sweeter smell because of changes in cervical mucus.
 After your period, you might notice a slightly metallic smell due to traces of blood.

 Why does my underwear smell like ammonia?